-Timothy was left with the responsibility of caring for the church of Ephesus in
+Timothy was left with the responsibility of caring for the church of Ephesus in Turkey.

-of years since approximately 800 BC by many cultures in Asia Minor, she was known by many names.
+approximately 800 BC by many cultures in Asia Minor, she was known by many names.
 In later years, she was

 confused with and mistaken for the Greek mythology goddess Artemis (and later adopted and renamed by the Romans

 as Diana) the daughter of Zeus and twin of Apollo.

 The temple to the Asiatic goddess Artemis had been destroyed and rebuilt several times, but

 dimensions of this temple as 425 feet in lengt, 225 feet in width, and the roof supported by 127 columns with

 a height of 60 feet.
 In comparison, the Parthenon whose ruins are found in Athens Greece today was only 230 feet

 in length, 100 feet in width, and had a roof supported by only 58 columns.

-The Ephesian Asiatic goddess Artemis, whose patrons were prostitutes, was represented
+The Ephesian Asiatic goddess Artemis, whose patrons were prostitutes, was represented by a

-the rampant immorality of the time.
+of the time.
 Imagine what type of tourism that attracted!

 2. Against this cultural context, what does 1 Timothy 2:8-9